Sharp local smoothing estimates for curve averages: Wave envelope estimates

 As a byproduct, we prove sharp Bochner-Riesz type estimates for nondegenerate curves in all dimensions.
 Recall that $\mathrm{BR}_R(f):=\sum_{\theta \in \Theta^n(R) } f_{\theta}$.

 \begin{theorem} Let $n \geq 2$.
 For $2 \leq p < \infty$ and $\e>0$, we have

 for any Schwartz functions $f:\R^n \rightarrow \mathbb{C}$. \end{theorem}

-The Bochner-Riesz estimate for a nondegnerate curve in $\R^2$ is proved by \cite{MR320624}.
-To the best of our knowledge, the Bochner-Riesz estimate for a nondegenerate curve in $\mathbb{R}^n$ is first studied by \cite{MR753444, MR772001}.
+The Bochner-Riesz estimate for a nondegenerate curve in $\R^2$ was proved by \cite{MR320624}.
+For $n \geq 3$, the Bochner-Riesz estimate for a nondegenerate curve in $\mathbb{R}^n$ was first studied by \cite{MR753444, MR772001}.
 We refer to Section \ref{sec10} for the sharpness of Theorem \ref{2025.04.25.thm11}.
 Note that there are two critical exponents: $p=4$ and $p=n^2+n-2$.
 These are precisely the critical exponents of Theorem \ref{0501.thm12}. \\